 NOTE: The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
-All of the surface water and groundwater data presented in the tables are from samples taken in 2015, except for the following: unregulated contaminant data is from 2014 and 2015; radon data is from 2001, 2003, 2006 and 2009.
+All of the surface water data presented in the tables are from samples taken in 2016, except for the following: The radon data is from 2006.
+The unregulated contaminant data is from 2014.
+All of the groundwater data presented in the tables are from samples taken in 2016, except for the following: The unregulated contaminant data is from 2014, 2015 and 2016.
+The aluminum, nickel, selenium, gross alpha, gross beta, radium-228, uranium and lead data is from 2015 and 2016.
+The radon data is from 2000, 2001, 2003, 2006 and 2009.